ormorteey/blblm/README.md

 #>     sigma       lwr       upr
 #> 0.4476883 0.4121311 0.4744191
 ```
+To obtain predictions and optionally estimates standard errors of those predictions from a fitted generalized linear model object.
 We predict the outcome for new data.
+The prediction function is of the form predict(object, new_data, confidence = FALSE, level = 0.95, ...)

 ```{r}
 predict(fit_bin, data.frame(gre = c(600, 560), gpa = c(3.67, 3.5)))